 - What Are the Side Effects of an INFUSE Bone Graft?

 Our attorneys understand that a patient can be blindsided by a poorly executed surgery, especially when they expect their surgeon to perform the procedure with the utmost care.
 As with any other invasive procedure, orthopedic surgery presents inherent risks.
 In many instances, these risks can be avoided so long as the orthopedic surgeon lives up to the standard of care expected among doctors in their position.

-At Morgan and Morgan, our orthopedic surgery malpractice attorneys have helped patients take legal action after their orthopedic surgeon failed to provide reasonable care.
+At Morgan & Morgan, our orthopedic surgery malpractice attorneys have helped patients take legal action after their orthopedic surgeon failed to provide reasonable care.
 We have helped these individuals recover compensation for medical bills, pain and suffering, and other losses stemming from their injuries.

 If you have undergone orthopedic surgery and sustained an injury which you believe is the result of your orthopedic surgeon’s negligence, you may have legal recourse.
-To have one of our Orlando orthopedic malpractice attorneys review your claim, please fill out our no cost, no obligation case review form today.
+To have one of our orthopedic malpractice attorneys review your claim, please fill out our no cost, no obligation case review form today.

 Orthopedic surgery involves invasive procedures which require the utmost care and attention from the attending surgeon and staff.
 As with all medical professionals, orthopedic surgeons are expected to provide a reasonable level of care and act as other surgeons would act when faced with a similar situation.
 A deviation from this duty, resulting in injuries, may leave an injured or aggrieved patient with the right to legal recourse.